GREAT OCEAN WALK

 As visitors we have a responsibility to ensure that our time here does not negatively impact on the environments we came to enjoy.
+There are some simple guidelines to follow that ensure that your visit will be a positive one.

 If you take it in, pack it out: Don’t leave litter of any sort, especially tissues.
 Better still lend a hand and collect some while you’re there!
 Spread a little good karma and make the next person’s visit a bit more enjoyable by removing litter if you see any.
 If everyone took out one piece of litter we’d all enjoy a much cleaner environment.